Developer Guide

 - Pros:

-In the interest of future extensibility and fast implementation, Grade
+In the interest of future extensibility and fast implementation, Grade was made an enum.

 Aspect: Choice of collection for GradeMap